data-integrations/google-cloud/docs/GCS-batchsink.md

 **Delimiter:** Delimiter to use if the format is 'delimited'.
 The delimiter will be ignored if the format is anything other than 'delimited'.

+**Location:** The location where the gcs bucket will get created.
+This value is ignored if the bucket already exists.

 **Service Account File Path**: Path on the local file system of the service account key used for authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.
 When running on other clusters, the file must be present on every node in the cluster.